InGrilledBeef/nchack2020/README.md

 ### Installation

 Install Python3.
 Add Python to PATH, download all files and ensure they remain in their respective folders with their exact names.
-Install pillow by typing "pip install pillow" into command prompt.To run game, double click on Python file.
+Install pillow by typing "pip install pillow" into command prompt.
+To run game, double click on Python file.

 ## Built With